 You also get additional perks like access to the American Express Global Lounge Collection and exclusive dining reservations through Global Dining Access by Resy.
 American Express’s lounge collection includes complimentary access to more than 1,400 lounges in 140 different countries.

-That annual fee.
-If you’re able to take full advantage of the Platinum Card’s many travel benefits, you can offset the cost every year — but if you’re new to the travel game, or don’t quite see yourself cashing in on the card’s perks, this might not be the card for you.
+That annual fee is admittedly high, but if you’re able to take full advantage of the Platinum Card’s many travel benefits, you can offset the cost every year.

-- Welcome offer: Earn 40,000 Bonus Miles after you spend $2,000 in eligible purchases on your new Card in your first 6 months of Card Membership
+Earn 50,000 bonus miles after you spend $2,000 in eligible purchases in your first 6 months

 If you love flying Delta, the Delta SkyMiles® Gold American Express is a slam dunk.

-This card also comes with extra perks that can make your next flight more enjoyable, like checking your first bag for free and getting 20% off in-flight purchases.
-If you spend $10,000 in a calendar year, you’re also eligible for a $100 Delta Flight Credit that can be used toward future travel.
+This card comes with extra perks that can make your next flight more enjoyable, like checking your first bag for free and getting 20% off in-flight purchases.

 How to Compare Travel Credit Cards